Mark 84 bomb: Deployment in wars

-MK 84 were used by U.S. forces in the Vietnam War, Gulf War, Iraq War, Afghanistan War, and the bombing of Yugoslavia, and by Israel in the 2014 Gaza War and the ongoing Gaza war.
+MK 84 were used by U.S. forces in the Vietnam War, Gulf War, Iraq War, Afghanistan War, the bombing of Yugoslavia, and in the 2026 Iran War and by Israel in the 2014 Gaza War and the ongoing Gaza war.

 According to a forensic investigation by Human Rights Watch, MK 84 bombs were also in the Saudi-led intervention in the Yemeni civil war.

-In 2023 and 2024, the United States transferred over 14,000 Mark 84 bombs to Israel.
+In 2023 and 2024, the United States supplied over 14,000 Mark 84 bombs to Israel.
 They have been used extensively in the Gaza Strip during the Gaza war.
-At least one of the bombs was used in the 13 July 2024 al-Mawasi attack that killed the top commander of Hamas' military wing, Mohammed Deif, and Hamas' Khan Yunis Military Division Chief Rafa Salama and 90+ civilians and injured over 300.
+At least one of the bombs was used in the 13 July 2024 al-Mawasi attack that killed the top commander of Hamas' military wing, Mohammed Deif, and Hamas' Khan Yunis Military Division Chief Rafa Salama and 90+ Palestinians and injured over 300.

 According to the US Senator Mark Kelly, Israel used a bomb of this type in the assassination of Hassan Nasrallah, leader of Hezbollah, in Lebanon on September 27, 2024.